-If a child has sensory food aversions, it does not necessarily mean they have sensory processing disorder.
-However, sensory food aversions often occur in children with sensory processing disorder.
+If a child has sensory food aversion, it does not necessarily mean they have sensory processing disorder.
+However, sensory food aversion often occurs in children with sensory processing disorder.

 Oral Motor Difficulty versus Sensory Food Aversion

-Although it may feel very clear to you that your child is avoiding certain sensory experiences, it does not automatically mean they have sensory food aversions.
-Their reactions could be a result of difficulty chewing or swallowing.
+Although it may seem very clear that your child is avoiding certain sensory experiences related to food, it does not automatically mean they have sensory food aversion.
+A child’s big reactions to food could be a result of difficulty with chewing or swallowing.

-For example, they might avoid all hard to chew fruits and vegetables.
-It can appear that they don’t like these foods, but in reality, they don’t want to eat them because they are difficult to chew.
+For example, they might avoid all hard to chew fruits and vegetables (raw carrots, apples with skin, etc.).
+It can appear that they don’t like these foods because of their texture, but in reality, they don’t want to eat them because they are difficult to chew.